Cozy Swiss Chard Soup with Chorizo

 See the recipe card below for more information on ingredients and quantities.

-1. Cook the aromatics: Heat the olive oil in a large pot and cook the shallots and garlic for 5 to 7 minutes.
+- Cook the aromatics: Heat the olive oil in a large pot and cook the garlic and shallots for 5 minutes.

-2. Cook the chorizo: Cook for 2 to 3 minutes, until golden, and transfer to a plate.
+- Cook the chorizo: Cook for 2-3 minutes, until golden, and transfer to a plate.

-3. Cook the potatoes: Add the diced potatoes with some salt and cook for 2 minutes, stirring often.
+- Cook the potatoes: Add the diced potatoes, garlic powder, smoked paprika, salt, and pepper and cook for 2 minutes, stirring often.

-4. Add the liquid: Pour in the chicken stock and water along with more salt and pepper.
-Bring to a boil and cook the potatoes for 10 to 15 minutes until fork tender.
+- Add the liquid: Pour in the chicken broth along with more salt and pepper.
+Bring to a boil and cook the potatoes for 10 minutes so they’re fork-tender.

-5. Mash the potatoes: Reduce to a simmer and lightly mash the potatoes with a potato masher to thicken the soup.
-Add back in the chorizo along with the spinach.
-Cook the spinach for 1 to 2 minutes until it fully wilts.
+- Mash the potatoes: Reduce to a simmer and lightly mash the potatoes with a potato masher to thicken the soup.
+Add the chorizo back in, along with the Swiss chard.
+Cook the chard for 1-2 minutes until it fully wilts.
 Taste and adjust for seasoning.

 Pro Tips

-• Salt in layers: This recipe calls for at least 3/4 teaspoons of kosher salt, but add it in at least 2 layers (per the recipe) instead of all at once.
-This helps directly season individual ingredients, which is especially beneficial with soups.
+Salt in layers: This recipe calls for at least 3/4 teaspoon of kosher salt, but add it in at least 2 layers (per the recipe) instead of all at once.
+This helps season individual ingredients directly, which is especially beneficial for soups.

-• Prep ingredients beforehand: You can prep nearly all the ingredients beforehand and store them in the refrigerator.
-However, I don’t recommend prepping the potatoes unless they’re only going to sit for a short time.
-If you do prep them in advance, soak them in water to prevent Browning.
+Prep ingredients beforehand: You can prepare nearly all the ingredients ahead of time and store them in the refrigerator.
+However, I don’t recommend prepping the potatoes unless they will only sit for a short time.
+If you do prep them in advance, soak them in water to prevent browning.

 Variations & Substitutions

 -Use any potatoes you have on hand.
-Waxy potatoes, like yellow, hold up better when boiling, so these are a good option if you want your potatoes more intact.
+Waxy potatoes, like yellow, hold up better when boiled, so these are a good option if you want your potatoes more intact.

 -Replace the spinach with kale, Swiss chard, or another leafy green.
-A tougher green, like kale, may need to cook a little longer.
+A tougher green, such as kale, may need to cook for a little longer.

--For extra spice, use Mexican chorizo (Just cook it through first.)
-You can also add more heat with red pepper flakes.
+-Use linguiça instead of chorizo.
+For extra spice, use Mexican chorizo (just cook it through first). –Add more heat with red pepper flakes.

 -Use a yellow onion or any onion you have on hand instead of shallots.